adamhl8/inspectarr/README.md

 <!-- tocstop -->

-If you're looking for a tool to manage/change your \*arrs, check out [managarr](https://github.com/Dark-Alex-17/managarr).
+If you're looking for a more general tool to manage/change your \*arrs, check out [managarr](https://github.com/Dark-Alex-17/managarr).

 ## Installation